 What should I avoid while taking naproxen?

-Do not use any other over-the-counter cold, allergy, or pain medication without first asking your doctor or pharmacist.
+Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
 Many medicines available over the counter contain aspirin or other medicines similar to naproxen (such as ibuprofen or ketoprofen).
-If you take certain products together you may accidentally take too much of this type of medication.
-Read the label of any other medicine you are using to see if it contains aspirin, ibuprofen, or ketoprofen.
+Taking certain products together can cause you to get too much of this type of medication.
+Check the label to see if a medicine contains naproxen, aspirin, ibuprofen, or ketoprofen.

-Avoid prolonged exposure to sunlight.
-Naproxen can make your skin more sensitive to sunlight, and a sunburn may result.
-Wear protective clothing and use sunscreen (SPF 15 or higher) when you are outdoors.
+Avoid exposure to sunlight or tanning beds.
+Naproxen can make you sunburn more easily.
+Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 What other drugs will affect naproxen?

-Tell your doctor if you are taking an antidepressant such as citalopram (Celexa), duloxetine (Cymbalta), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem, Symbyax), fluvoxamine (Luvox), paroxetine (Paxil), sertraline (Zoloft), or venlafaxine (Effexor).
-Taking any of these drugs with naproxen may cause you to bruise or bleed easily.
+Ask your doctor before using an antidepressant such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Rapiflux, Sarafem, Selfemra, Symbyax), fluvoxamine (Luvox), paroxetine (Paxil, Pexeva), sertraline (Zoloft), trazodone (Desyrel, Oleptro), or vilazodone (Viibryd).
+Taking any of these medicines with an NSAID may cause you to bruise or bleed easily.

 - lithium (Eskalith, Lithobid);